Dvd-Znf/Matrix-Multiplication-Project/README.md

 Trace - show the trace of a matrix
 Multiplication - multiply a matrix by an integer or by another matrix
 ## Known issues:
+Add a struct with function pointers for command detection
 Bug in matrix multiplication
 Putting the int's in an array
 Bug when trying to detect "Illegal actions"